zeeps31/purenes/README.md

 ## Overview

-PureNES is a "Pure Python" NES emulator.
+PureNES is a (work in progress) "Pure Python" NES emulator.

+### Documentation
+The documentation for PureNES can be found [here](https://zeeps31.github.io/purenes/)